igor-sb/bluprint/docs/source/tutorial.rst

   * *.venv* directory with Python virtual environment for this project
   * *.gitignore* with reasonable defaults - for example *.env* where secrets may be stored in plain text

-2. Installs the project as an "editable" Python package.
-This allows notebooks to access Python files in *myproj* as modules with ``from myproj.example import add_one``.
+2. Allows notebooks to access Python files in *myproj* as modules with ``from myproj.example import add_one`` by installing the project as a Python package in the project's virtual environment.

 3. Installs Python packages *bluprint_conf*, *ipykernel* and *pandas*.